ci-lab-cz/crem-ml/README.md

 Once the user has defined optimization goal - i.e. target values (ranges) of properties to be reached and desired number of compounds, the optimizer can be started.
 Preparation part performs testing of the input data, configuration file, and  setting up the environment.
-Compound part works with compounds: it optionally standardizes compounds, selects the most promising ones and checks whether some compounds match the goal criteria; then possibly the optimization loop stops (if there is enough compounds satisfying specified values of properties).
+Compound part works with compounds: it optionally standardizes compounds, checks whether some compounds match the goal criteria; then possibly the optimization loop stops (if there is enough compounds satisfying specified values of properties).
+Out of the rest of compounds, the most promising are selected for replacement stage using one of MPO approaches.
 Fragment part modifies compounds by  working with their fragments.
 It calculates fragments' contributions to target properties (called "parameters" in the configuration file) by means of XAI.
 Then, the program tests these fragments' contributions